Kong/kong/UPGRADE.md

   according to a combination of Host headers, URIs, and HTTP methods.
 - The `upstream_url` field of API Objects does not accept trailing slashes anymore.
-- Dynamic SSL certificates serving is now handled by the core, and **not** through the `ssl` plugin anymore.
+- Dynamic SSL certificates serving is now handled by the core and **not** through the `ssl` plugin anymore.
 This version introduced the `/certificates` and `/snis` endpoints.
 See the new [0.10 Proxy Guide](https://getkong.org/docs/0.10.x/proxy) to learn more about how to configure your SSL certificates on your APIs.
 The `ssl` plugin has been removed.